Yusuf and Zulaikha: Zulaikha's name

+The Qur'anic account

 The story of Yusuf and Zulaikha takes place in the twelfth chapter of the Qur’an, titled "Yusuf."
 The story plays a primary role within the chapter, and begins after Yusuf, son of Yaqub ibn Ishaq ibn Ibrahim, is abandoned and subsequently sold to an Egyptian royal guard.

-After reaching maturity, Yusuf becomes so beautiful that his master's wife, later called Zulaikha in the Islamic faith, falls in love with him.
+After reaching maturity, Yusuf becomes so beautiful that his master's wife, later called Zulaikha in the Islamic tradition, falls in love with him.
 Blinded by her desire, she locks him in a room with her and attempts to seduce him.
 Through his great wisdom and power, Yusuf resists her and turns around to open the door.
 Upset, Zulaikha attempts to stop him, and in the process, rips the back of his shirt.
 At this moment, Zulaikha's husband (the lord of the house and Yusuf's master) catches Zulaikha and Yusuf struggling at the door and calls for an explanation.
 Deflecting the blame, Zulaikha tells her husband that Yusuf attempted to seduce her.
 Yusuf contradicts this and tells the lord that Zulaikha wanted to seduce him.
-Unsure who is guilty, a servant of the household tells the lord that the placement of the rip on Yusuf's shirt will tell the truth about what happened.
-According to the servant, if Yusuf's shirt was ripped at the front, he must have been going toward Zulaikha, attempting to seduce her.
+The lord is unsure who is guilty, but the young baby of a servant of the household tells him that the placement of the rip on Yusuf's shirt will tell the truth about what truly happened.
+According to the baby, if Yusuf's shirt was ripped at the front, he must have been going toward Zulaikha, attempting to seduce her.
 On the other hand, if Yusuf's shirt was ripped from the back, he was trying to get away from Zulaikha; therefore, Zulaikha was guilty.
-After examining Yusuf's shirt and seeing the rip on the back, Yusuf's master determines his wife is the guilty party, and angrily tells her to ask forgiveness for her sin.Later, Zulaikha overhears a group of women speaking about the incident, verbally shaming Zulaikha for what she did.
+After examining Yusuf's shirt and seeing the rip on the back, Yusuf's master determines his wife is the guilty party, and angrily tells her to ask forgiveness for her sin.

+Later, Zulaikha overhears a group of women speaking about the incident, verbally shaming Zulaikha for what she did.
 Zulaikha, angered by this, gives each woman a knife and calls for Yusuf.
 Upon his arrival, the women cut themselves with their knives, shocked by his beauty.
 Zulaikha, boosted by proving to the women that any woman would fall for Yusuf, proudly claims that Yusuf must accept her advances, or he will be imprisoned.

 Disturbed by Zulaikha's claim, Yusuf prays to Allah, begging Allah to make them imprison him, as Yusuf would rather go to jail than do the bidding of Zulaikha and the other women.
 Allah, listening to Yusuf's request, makes the chief in power believe Yusuf should go to prison for some time, and so Yusuf does.